 Do You Speak English? = Milás Angliká

-Note that Greek is an inflected languages, so pronunciation and inflection changes the meaning.
+Note that Greek is an inflected language, so pronunciation and inflection change the meaning.
 If a Greek doesn’t understand the word’s meaning based on your pronunciation, don’t be offended!
 English and Greek speakers mentally classify words differently in our heads.

 One of the biggest misunderstandings native English speakers have in Greece is with the Greek word for yes.
 When a Greek says Ne, a lot of English speakers will inadvertently hear No. Be careful since this can cause headaches!

 We always recommend a good translator app, like Google Translate, just in case!

 We are in the process of creating packing lists to help you know what to pack for Greece, but until then, here are some items you don’t want to leave home without: